Skip to main content

 IMG_1184KRAFTICAST@)2016copy

 Chuck Kraft at the 2016 ICAST Show, Orlando, Florida, at Eastern Trophy Flies’ (ETF) Booth, the company that distributes his innovative fly patterns.
-Click on Image to visit ETF.
+See the link in the image caption below.

-[dropcap]F[/dropcap]rom our conversations since meeting in July at the 2016 ICAST Show in Orlando, Florida, it has become evident to me that Chuck Kraft spends much of his time figuring out what trouts, carp, smallmouth and largemouth bass eat?
-And what hook sizes and materials give a fly the look that initiates a bite because it has the correct ambulation and silhouette, and in some flies, the wounded swimmer look?
-Is Kraft a rookie phenom?
-No, no, no – try two months shy of 30 years whose mark was made in a big, mixed neighborhood of rough and tumble pescadoes.
+I met Chuck Kraft in July at the 2016 ICAST Show in Orlando, Florida.
+It became evident that Chuck Kraft spent much of his time figuring out what trout, carp, smallmouth, and largemouth bass eat.
+What hook sizes and materials give a fly a look that initiates a bite because it has the correct ambulation and silhouette, and in some flies, does the wounded swimmer look?
+Was Kraft a rookie phenom?
+No, no, no – try two months shy of 30 years, whose mark was made in a big, mixed neighborhood of rough and tumble pescadoes.

-Kraft believes in flies that “look like and could be” more than looks exactly like
+Kraft believes in flies that ‘look like and could be’ more than look exactly like

 Always refreshing.
-He is not guilty of an isolationist’s views on casting, flies, fly rods, fly reels, fly lines or leaders
+Chuck was not guilty of an isolationist’s views on casting, flies, fly rods, fly reels, fly lines, or leaders

-Kraft has followers, but he is not a follower.
+Kraft had followers, but he was not a follower.
 He has always taken the fork less traveled

-His position on fly rods: “They have to be designed to catch fish, cast comfortably short and out there when called on.
-A rod that can only cast a mile is not the best fish catching rod, nor is the angler who believes distance is his only friend.
+His position on fly rods: ‘They must be designed to catch fish, cast comfortably at short and long distances when needed.
+A rod that can only cast a mile is not the best for catching fish, nor is the angler who thinks that distance is his only advantage.’

 The New River, the origin of Kraft’s knowledge, is about as diverse a fishery as one could imagine

-To say the New River is full of fish is not to exaggerate in the least.
-It is full of catfish, carp, trouts and the best there is in Micropterus dolomieu.
-The flies he developed for these pescadoes was the key to his succeeding in that fishery, which he gladly shares today.
-But the better news is that most all of his New River flies travel well.
+To say the New River is full of fish is not to exaggerate.
+It is full of catfish, carp, trout, and the best in Micropterus dolomieu.
+The flies he developed for these pescadoes were the key to his success in that fishery, which he gladly shares today.
+But the better news is that almost all his New River flies travel well.

-I can attest to transitory successes of kraft’s hand tied in Georgia: carp, largemouth bass, brookies, rainbows, browns, hybrid stripers and a smattering of several other worthy opponents like bluegills and crappies.
+I can attest to the transitory successes of Kraft’s hand tied in Georgia: carp, largemouth bass, brookies, rainbows, browns, hybrid stripers, and a smattering of several other worthy opponents like black and white crappies.

 Kraft’s stock–in–trade has always been figuring stuff out, but he never over-intellectualizes how he got there